Louk-i/Louk-i/README.md

 I want to learn more about AI and maybe make a game or two along the way.
 I like playing games a lot.

+This is my non-professional github profile, no information here has any information about my professional career, ty :3